raya77/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-viewing-reports.md

 In case classification was done for that activity, and you still see an "Unspecified" row in the report, make sure that the report isn't using a non-[!DNL Target] metric to display the data.
 Unless the report is using a [!DNL Target]-specific metric, that "Unspecified" row contains events for calls that are not associated with [!DNL Target].
 That row will not contain any [!DNL Target]-associated information (for example, visitors/visits/impressions).

-## Why are Target metrics sent to Analytics even after the activity has been deactivated? {#section_38AA8380A4D54A18972F1EF3E73E22EF}
+## Why are [!DNL Target] metrics sent to Analytics even after the activity has been deactivated? {#section_38AA8380A4D54A18972F1EF3E73E22EF}

 The [!DNL Target] variable sent to [!DNL Analytics] has a default 90-day expiration period.
 This expiration period can be adjusted by Customer Care if needed.
 This setting is global for all activities, however, so it should not be adjusted for one case.